markgw/uh-nlp2021/docs/week6/index.md

 Write code that makes a delexicalized **copy** of each reference available in the devset, e.g. turning

 > Aromi is a coffee shop, which offers Chinese food, and has a customer rating of 5 out of 5.
-It is located in a riverside area
+It is located in a riverside area.

 into